 Bianchi Sprint Disc carbon road race bike

-Slotting into Bianchi’s road race line-up, the new Sprint is as aero focused as the Oltre, or even the more affordable Aria, nor is it a lightweight like the Specialissima (which also brought back a classic Bianchi name.)
+Slotting into Bianchi’s road race line-up, the new Sprint is not as aero focused as the Oltre or the more slightly affordable Aria, nor is it a lightweight like the Specialissima (which also brought back a classic Bianchi name.)

 Instead, the Sprint is something in between, a do-it-all road race bike that takes some lessons from Bianchi’s full aero bikes.
 The bike is meant to offer affordable performance, but appears to still be made in Italy like the higher-end Bianchis.

 The UCI-approved monocoque carbon frame does get race-ready geometry, with the essentially the same head angles and stack & reach figures as the top-tier Specialissima.
 That should make for a reactive bike ready for your local racing circuit, and of course the finish line Sprint.

 Chainstays are a bit longer to make way for 28mm tire clearance on the rim brake version, and up to 32mm tires in the disc brake bike.
 That also works to add stability to the otherwise snappy front end, making for a bike that can still perform well in longer distance amateur events as well as gran fondos.

 While Bianchi talks of “pared back aesthetics” on the Sprint which comes in either black or classic celeste, this could win the prize for the most number of times the brand name is written on the bike.

 From tip to tail, the fork blades, toptube, downtube & chainstays all are covered with a low-contrast repetitive graphic of the Bianchi text logo for a subtle patterning.
 It isn’t offensive, but it is omnipresent.